Skip to main content

 Authorize URL

-The OAuth 2.0 Authorization URL for your Snowflake account.
+The OAuth 2.0 Authorization URL for the Snowflake account.
 Format: https://[account-identifier].snowflakecomputing.com/oauth/authorize.
 Learn more

 https://myorg-account123.snowflakecomputing.com/oauth/authorize